puzzle/lightning-beer-tap/README.md

 ![Architecture](./graphics/architecture.png)

-1. Basic Setup is done by running the `application.sh` shell script. (start Chromium in Kiosk mode, displays the self order pos webapplication in the Browser, starts the WebSocket Bridge
+1. Basic Setup is done by running the `application.sh` shell script. (start Chromium in Kiosk mode, displays the Zeus self-service web application in the browser, starts the WebSocket Bridge
 1. User scans and pays invoice
-1. self-order pos gets notified that payment was successful
+1. Zeus gets notified that payment was successful
-1. self-order pos application sends a stomp event to the websocket
+1. Zeus sends a stomp event to the websocket
 1. WebSocket bridge runs the GPIO Handler with parameters about the product eg. small|large beer
 1. GPIO Handler switches the relay for a certain amount of time (small beer 5 seconds, large beer 7 seconds) **Important:** enjoy your beer, lightning pioneer!

-The ln-self-order pos Application as well as lnd and bitcoind are not part of this project.
-Details about those can be found under https://github.com/puzzle/ln-self-order-pos
+The Zeus Application as well as lnd and bitcoind are not part of this project.
+Details about those can be found under [https://github.com/puzzle/zeus](https://github.com/puzzle/zeus)

 ## Impressions